codeslake/IFAN/README.md

     * `-dl`: The option whether to delete logs under `mode` (i.e., `./logs/Defocus_Deblurring/[mode]/*`).
 The option works only when `--is_train` is specified.
     * `-r`: Resume training with the specified epoch # (e.g., `-r 100`).
 Note that `-dl` should not be specified with this option.
     * `-dist`: whether to use `DistributedDataParallel`.
+* logs
+    * The root offset of logs is `./logs`.
+It can be changed by `log_offset` in `./config/config.py`.
+In `./logs/Defocus_Deblurring/[mode]/`, checkpoints, resume states, config, scalar logs for tensorboard and testing results will be saved.

 ### Testing
 ```bash